-And you having a value in your home of 10 to 20 percent greater than what you owe on your home.
+And you have a value in your home of 10 to 20 percent greater than what you owe on your home.

 These are minimum threshold and again it will vary from lender to lender the best way to explore those options are with a loan officer.

-2. How Does A Home Equity Line Of Credit Works
+2. How Does A Home Equity Line Of Credit Work

 So now let’s explore how does a home equity line of credit works.